gvwilson/thirdbit/fiction/voyage/index.md

 poor and invalid.

 She was also responsible for the education of the young.
-One of the Debates' more prosaic resolutions required every *maatila*<sup>"Or any other governed or regulated body of similar size and intent," which gives an indication of how chaotic Ruuda's governance was in practice at the time.</sup> to arrange tutelage for anyone wishing to sit for the biennial examinations.
+One of the Debates' more prosaic resolutions required every *maatila*<span class="sidenote">"Or any other governed or regulated body of similar size and intent," which gives an indication of how chaotic Ruuda's governance was in practice at the time.</span> to arrange tutelage for anyone wishing to sit for the biennial examinations.
 These were divided along the Regimental model into an examination of general literacy and simple mathematics, which was usually taken at the age of sixteen, and a